noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Russian.md

         - Update Markdown files:
             - [x] Run ScreenshotTaker XCUITest in Xcode
                 - >>> func testTakeScreenshots_Documentation()
-                - Modify 'onlyTestLanguages' at the top to only update one specific locales.
+                - Tip: Modify 'onlyUpdateLocales' at the top for quick update.
 [Dec 2025]
             - [x] Rebuild all the docs
                 - >>> ./run build-markdown --document '.*' --no-api
                     - --no-api if you don't wanna wait for Gumroad data downloads for Acknowledgements.md – The GitHub Actions runner will later regenerate Acknowledgements.md with the latest data.